JoelSilv4/20201-3adsa-grupo1/README.md

 ## Go Travel

-Work done during the graduation of analysis and systems development at [Bandtec](http://www.digitalschool.com.br/faculdade/) college.
+Work carried out during the 3 semester of analysis and development of systems in the [Bandtec](http://www.digitalschool.com.br/faculdade/) college.

 ##Team Members